 Producers quickly saw a unique and drama-filled family that mixed everything from street smarts to arguments, arrests, and even romance.
 In 2004, the first season of Dog The Bounty Hunter aired.

 Beth Battled Throat Cancer In Front Of The World

 In 2017, Dog and Beth announced that Beth had been diagnosed with stage 2 throat cancer and that they would be undergoing surgery.
 The two shared their trauma and story on an A&E special series called Dog and Beth: Fight of Their Lives.

 The two opened up about everything from doctors visits to the 13-hour surgery Beth underwent.
-Thankfully, the surgery was successful, and Beth is now living healthy and cancer-free.
+Thankfully, that surgery was successful, but sadly it wouldn’t be her final battle with cancer.

 Ozzy Osbourne Has A Strange Connection To The Show